-Will a degree in computer science or animation be more relevant than the perfect bone structure, slim physique and towering height?
-Living in this incredibly digital age where most are transfixed to their phones or laptop reality is taking second place.
-It is as though the fashion industry has to react to the current trend to avoid getting left behind.
+Will a degree in computer science or animation soon be more relevant than a beautiful face or impressive physique?
+Living in the digital age, where many people are transfixed to their phones and laptops, one could argue that reality is already taking a back seat.
+It is as though the fashion industry feels it has to react to the current trend in order to avoid getting left behind.

-However, it could be a fad, an extension of the gaming world.
-It’s fun and playful yet don’t we need models that we can relate to.
-Have conversations with, an image that we aspire to be.
-I can’t see the virtual images replacing our supermodels.
+Yet don’t we need models that we can relate to?
+It’s difficult to imagine virtual images replacing supermodels at New York, Paris and Milan Fashion Week.
 The excitement, thrill and electric atmosphere can’t be recreated online by an animation team.
-Fashion lovers want to see the texture, movement and shape on a fabric in real life not on a computer screen.
+Fashion lovers want to see the texture, movement and shape of a fabric in real life – not on a computer screen.